 Bioself Technology, the makers of Sensate and our cohort company, have successfully closed their pre-seed round, above the target of $1m.

-Raising seed money for a business that doesn’t fall into standard categories isn’t easy to start with.
-We’re in a pioneering category of wellbeing and stress management and as much as there’s a lot of interest, few have the guts to go outside known methods and similar products.
-When the pandemic hit, seed/pre-seed funding fell some 80-90%.
-We had good traction with passionate angels and had recently started the round, but when the pandemic hit all our open conversations closed.
+Raising seed money for a business that doesn’t fall into standard categories is more challenging.
+We’re in a pioneering category of wellbeing and stress management and as much as there’s a lot of interest, however, not everyone has the guts to go outside known methods and similar products.
+I believe during the first few months of the pandemic, seed/pre-seed funding fell some 80-90%.
+We had good traction with passionate angels and had recently started the round, but when the pandemic hit most of our open conversations closed.
 I had to adjust our funding strategy responsively and learn to connect with new funds over zoom.
 And many zoom meetings have there been…

-2. What tips can you give to founders raising money during a global pandemic?
+What tips can you give founders raising money during a global pandemic?

 Firstly, assess what impact this has had both on your business, particularly its positioning and strategy, as well as the funding landscape.
 A lot has shifted which has been devastating in some areas but opened new opportunities in others.
 Expect a longer time to close, manage cash very closely and all that… Secondly, meeting on zoom is different.
 I had to change how I pitch and be a lot more deliberate about how to connect with people, something that was more natural to me when meeting in person.
 Building relationships remotely requires extra communication and clarity.
 Better to over-communicate, the extra effort shows and makes a difference.

-3. What are the lessons, if any, that you have learned from this round?
+What are some of the lessons you have learned while raising this round?

 We exceeded our funding target and it is great to have some extra cash during these uncertain times, but equally important, gaining traction early on is critical.
 The funds will allow us to scale up production and invest more in our marketing.
 Those are the two main things.
 We’ll add a few resources to our lean team and there’s a bit going into product development as well.

-5. Who are the people that helped you close this round?
+Who are the people that helped in this round?

 Expert Dojo has been incredibly supportive and the very early funding, as well as the accelerator, was a game-changer for the business.
 Minnie Ingersol from TenOneTen Ventures, who was introduced by Expert Dojo, has been relentless in her support and the team there has been great to interact with.
 They also introduced Unlock Venture Partners, who closed the round.
 We feel incredibly fortunate with our investors!
 Both the angels and funds are passionate and helpful.

-6. What are the challenges, if any, that you faced closing this round?
+What are the challenges you faced closing this round?

 Angel, pre-seed and seed investments dropping dramatically; prior to getting Expert Dojo in we relied on our own investor networks and it was harder to get a meeting with many funds; shifting everything to digital platforms presented its own challenges; and the general uncertainty made planning harder.
 I think we dealt with the challenges pretty well.
 There was never a moment I considered stopping, but many where we had to change to do things differently.
 And we’re a close team that I absolutely love working with.
 I always felt rooted for and supported in any possible way.

-7. Any mantra or inspirational quote/phrase or mindset that keeps you positive in your entire entrepreneurial journey?
+What is the mindset that keeps you positive in your journey?

 I’m very grateful for the various practices and techniques I have to motivate myself.
 Sometimes digging deep.
 But the pandemic has made me a lot more grateful and conscious about what really matters.
 The world needs our product and in the scheme of things, I have nothing to complain about.
 I’m feeling very fortunate.